As a private medical school in Texas, we only accept applications via AMCAS.

 An applicant must have completed at least 90 semester hours (or equivalent quarter hours), including at least 30 semester hours (or equivalent quarter hours) of upper division coursework, by the time of matriculation.
 All coursework must be completed at a fully-accredited college or university in the United States or Canada by the time of matriculation.
 A bachelor’s degree is not required.

 Applicants can apply prior to having all courses completed; however, any outstanding courses must be completed and graded prior to the start of medical school.
-The final official transcript with graded coursework must be received no later than June 1 prior the start of medical school in July.
+The final official transcript with graded coursework must be received no later than June 1 prior to the start of medical school in July.

 Yes, we welcome international applicants.
 International applicants must meet the requirements listed on our website; including completion of all pre-requisite coursework at an accredited institution in the U.S. or Canada.